Los Aurora is a flamenco jazz or jazz flamenco band that is part of the Nuevo Flamenco movement coming out of Barcelona.

 Le Poisson Rouge

 Sunday, March 29, 2020 ~ Los Aurora play for the World Music Institute and the Flamenco Festival NYC at Le Poisson Rouge in Greenwich Village, NYC at 8pm.
+The show was cancelled to keep New Yorkers safe during the COVID-19 Pandemic.

 Tickets from $35 at worldmusicinstitute.org